Indiana Eviction Process 2026: 10-Day Notices, Court Steps & Tenant Rights

 Indiana's eviction laws are primarily found in Indiana Code Title 32, Article 31.
 These statutes govern landlord-tenant relationships, security deposits, property maintenance obligations, and eviction procedures.
 Unlike some states with extensive tenant protection laws, Indiana's approach tends to favor property owners' rights while still providing basic protections for tenants.

-Indiana landlords can evict tenants for several legally recognized reasons:
+Indiana eviction cases usually begin for several legally recognized reasons:

 • Nonpayment of rent: The most common reason for eviction